Plugin API Reference

 // TS Error: Property 'foo' is missing

-export const getDependencePlugin: (learnCard: LearnCard<any>): DependencePluginType => {
+<strong>export const getDependencePlugin: (learnCard: LearnCard&#x3C;any>): DependencePluginType => {

-console.log(learnCard.invoke.foo());
+</strong> console.log(learnCard.invoke.foo());

 // TS Error: Property 'foo' does not exist

-Adding Type Safety to The Implicit LearnCard
+### Adding Type Safety to The Implicit LearnCard

-Thus far, when adding dependency requirements, we have only added type safety to the argument of our constructor function.
-This works quite well, but does not provide type safety to the Implicit LearnCard passed into every method.
-To add this type safety, we use the fourth and fifth generic arguments of the Plugin type
+Thus far, when adding dependency requirements, we have *only* added type safety to the argument of our constructor function.
+This works quite well, but does *not* provide type safety to the [Implicit LearnCard](#the-implicit-learncard-object) passed into every method.
+To add this type safety, we use the fourth and fifth generic arguments of [the `Plugin` type](#the-plugin-type)

 Let's demonstrate this by first depending on both the [Control Plane Plugin](#control-plane-plugin) *and* the [Methods Plugin](#methods-plugin), then adding some logic that uses the Implicit LearnCard to take advantage of that dependency: